johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-10-configure-azure-connection-strings-keys-in-azure-bicep/index.md

 ![Screenshot of the Azure Static Web App in the Azure Portal](screenshot-azure-portal-environment-variables.png)

-## Configure an Azure Container App with a connection string and access key
+## Configure an Azure Container App with a connection string and an access key

 What's hopefully apparent from the previous section is that in the end this amounts to injecting a string to the appropriate place in the configuration of the resource.
 This is true for Azure Container Apps as well.
 Here's a snippet of the Bicep template that configures an Azure Container App with a connection string and access key: